Usage Based Pricing, the Holy Grail of SaaS Pricing?

 The adoption of usage-based pricing models in B2B SaaS has increased significantly in the past five years.
 It has become the new standard, with three out of five SaaS companies now implementing or testing this pricing model.
 This begs the question: how did we reach this point?

-Enterprise SaaS users now have the power to make purchasing decisions.
-They are part of business or engineering teams and want to see the value of your product before making a payment.
+Think about SaaS users who are part of business or engineering team and want to try out a product before making a huge payment.
 SaaS companies have adapted to this shift by offering usage or consumption-based billing.
-This allows users to start using the product for free or at a low cost and gradually pay more as their usage increases.
+This allows these customers to start using the product with little commitment.
+It will either be free or at a low cost, and they can gradually pay more as their usage increases.

-The usage-based pricing model, which was first introduced in the infrastructure layer by companies like AWS and Azure, has now gained popularity across the software industry.
+The usage-based pricing model, which was first introduced by companies like AWS and Azure, has now gained popularity across the software industry.
 In today's software landscape, charging based on usage, rather than the number of users, has become the norm.

 This is especially true for SaaS companies that are using innovative technologies that are well-suited for usage-based models: